tilde-nlp/tildemt-selector/README.md

 parameters one should iterate over *all* of the enclosed key-value pairs.

 ### Persisting the web component's state
-It is recommended to persist the whole web component's state object as a JSON string.
+It is recommended to persist the whole web component's state object as a JSON string because the structure of the state object might change in the future (e.g., new request parameters could be added).
 #### Saving
 This should be as simple as
 ```JavaScript